Chinese defence minister to visit Sri Lanka next week | Law-Order

-Chinese Defence Minister Gen Wei Fenghe will arrive in Sri Lanka next week on a three-day visit during which he will hold talks with President Gotabaya Rajapaksa and Prime Minister Mahinda Rajapaksa, the government information department said on Thursday.
+Chinese Defence Minister Gen Wei Fenghe will arrive in Sri Lanka next week on a three-day official visit during which he will hold talks with President Gotabaya Rajapaksa and Prime Minister Mahinda Rajapaksa, the government announced here on Thursday.

 Gen Wei, who will arrive here on April 27, would be the second high ranking Chinese official to visit the island nation after the onset of the COVID-19 pandemic.
-In October, Vice Chairman of the Communist Party of China Yang Jiechi visited the island nation.
+In October, Director of the Office of the Central Commission for Foreign Affairs of the ruling Communist Party of China Yang Jiechi visited Colombo.

-During his visit, Gen Wei will hold talks with President Gotabaya, Prime Minister Mahinda and other senior government officials.
+During his visit, Gen Wei will hold talks with President Gotabaya Rajapaksa, Prime Minister Mahinda Rajapaksa and other senior government officials, the information department said.

-Gen Wei’s visit is set to coincide with a ruling by Sri Lanka’s Supreme Court which is likely to be delivered early next week on the constitutionality of the administrative body of the Chinese built port city on reclaimed sea.
+His visit is set to coincide with a ruling by Sri Lanka’s Supreme Court which is likely to be delivered early next week on the constitutionality of the administrative body of the controversy-hit port city here being built by China on reclaimed sea.

 Multiple petitions have been filed in the Supreme Court by Opposition parties, civil society groups and labour unions against the proposed controversial legislation on the Colombo Port City, alleging that the USD 1.4 billion project violated the country's sovereignty, the Constitution and labour rights.